Sarah Wagenknecht

 At this time, the beginning of winter 2024, German farmers are carrying out protests increasingly larger, forcing concessions from the government coalition; trains run irregularly thanks to a strike; the wholesale trade sector has re-entered the pandemic level of pessimism, “sinking hopes for a quick recovery of Europe’s largest economy” (according to Bloomberg); residential property prices fall at a record high and the commercial real estate market “collapsed”, according to the main German magazine, The game.

-Additionally, we bring The Economist, considers that Germany was lowered – in reality, he demoted himself – from the role of European leader (or, at least, of the European Union) to the position of second fiddle or less (which would fall to France): “Angela Merkel was the undisputed leader of continent, but Olaf Scholz did not wear his mantle”.
+We also pack any The Economist, considers that Germany was lowered – in reality, he demoted himself – from the role of European leader (or, at least, of the European Union) to the position of second fiddle or less (which would fall to France): “Angela Merkel was the undisputed leader of continent, but Olaf Scholz did not wear his mantle”.

 That's a very British euphemism.
 In reality, Germany's toxic (although key) relationship with the US – with the unfortunate attempt to apply the managerial concept of “servant leader” to geopolitics – has subordinated it even more deeply to American neoconservative interests, to such an extent that it has no influence left.
 Because when you make your loyalty unconditional, you are underestimated.
 Selling out may be inevitable for anyone but the great powers.
 Selling yourself for free implies, especially, a lack of horizons.